coingaming/nodejs-test/README.md

 - Decreases `fromUsername`'s balance in given `currency` by `amount` value
 - Increases `toUsername`'s balance in given `currency` by `amount` value
 - Returns `balance` of `fromUser` and `toUser` in given format

-### Notes

-- Completed Node JS test tasks can be sent back to your HR contact - Hanna-Mai Mändmaa